About Broken Ground

 Years of storytelling for public radio and through her award-winning video productions prepared Emily well for crafting podcast-sized stories for Broken Ground.
 Emily was senior producer on two earlier Broken Ground seasons.
 Some podcasts she’s currently listening to include Threatened, Twenty Thousand Hertz, Heavyweight, and This American Life.

-With a background in journalism and marketing for higher ed, Jennie now oversees much of SELC’s digital presence as Senior Digital Editor.
+With a background in journalism and higher ed outreach, Jennie now manages production of Broken Ground and SELC’s magazine.
 Podcasts she’s listening to include Setting the Table, The Sum of Us, and Eat it, Virginia.

 CLAUDINE EBEID MCELWAIN